Skyppex/proof/readme.md

 if not configs.proof then
     configs.proof = {
         default_config = {
-            -- Currently you have to specify a log file here.
-Can be any file on -- your system.
+            -- Optional log file path.
+If not set, proof will not log anything.
-            cmd = { proof_exe, log_file },
+            -- Use a log file for debugging issues or when contributing. cmd = { proof_exe, log_file },
             -- Use "*" for all filetypes and excludes in the settings or specify -- only some filetypes here.